Mara-Li/obsidian-better-canvas-lock/README.md

 You can also enable/disable the logs in the console.
 Beware, because the logs spam the console, and you will see redondant error.

+> [!NOTE]
+> For some "usefulness", the dragging / scrolling is enabled when a canvas card is focused, so you can move freely the canvas and adjust the view (SHIFT+2) on a specific card if you need.
+> To disable again the dragging, just click away (or escape) from the canvas card.

 https://github.com/Lisandra-dev/obsidian-better-canvas-lock/assets/30244939/c5359f72-2234-4959-a094-87c7c51a3372